yusufb/haydebre/README.md

 ####In-Game Features
-*   Managimg a wrestling team
+*   Managing a wrestling team
 *   Transfering wrestlers
 *   Improving wrestler skills with trainings and matches